A great UX indeed feels like magic!

 During a usability test, users are given a set of tasks to complete using the product.
 The tester observes the user’s behavior and notes any issues they encounter.
 The results of a usability test can help designers identify areas where the product is difficult to use and make improvements to the design.

-In conclusion, UX research is a critical component of the design process that helps designers create effective, efficient, and enjoyable user experiences.
+UX research is a critical component of the design process that helps designers create effective, efficient, and enjoyable user experiences.
 It provides valuable insights into user behavior, identifies pain points, and uncovers opportunities for improvement.